greybax/greybax.github.io/source/posts/2025-03-25-how-to-host-static-website-with-aws-s3-and-namecheap-domain.md

 3. Request certificate in AWS for using them in Namecheap
 4. Configure Advanced DNS in Namecheap using issued certificates
 5. Configure Route 53
+  * Genearte Hosted Zone
+  * Copy-paste DNS servers from generated hosted zone to Namecheap.
+You need to select "Custom DNS" for it in "Nameservers" section.

 Happy deploying your static website to AWS ✌🏼